 The revenue to modified RWA ratio for the Wholesale division is calculated by dividing net revenue generated by our Wholesale Division for a given reporting period (in the case of net revenue for the Wholesale Division for periods shorter than a full fiscal year, on an annualized basis) by the average balance of modified RWA used by the Wholesale Division for the same period.
 The Revenue to modified RWA ratio is monitored to track our revenue earning capacity against risk resources deployed.
-Modified RWA is the total of (i) average daily risk-weighted assets as calculated and presented under Basel regulations as interpreted and implemented by the FSA and (ii) an adjustment equal to the regulatory adjustment to common equity tier 1 (CET1) capital calculated and presented under Basel regulations as interpreted and implemented by the FSA divided by our internal minimum capital ratio target of 12.5%. (daily average for the accounting period), which we use to estimate the amount of deductions to RWA generated by the division.
+Modified RWA is the total of (i) average daily risk-weighted assets as calculated and presented under Basel regulations as interpreted and implemented by the FSA and (ii) an adjustment equal to the regulatory adjustment to common equity tier1 (CET1) capital calculated and presented under Basel regulations as interpreted and implemented by the FSA divided by our internal minimum capital ratio target of 12.5%. (daily average for the accounting period), which we use to estimate the amount of deductions to RWA generated by the division.
 The revenue to modified RWA as we calculate and present it may differ from similarly titled measures presented by our competitors due to the approach and methodologies used for calculation.
 Our credit risk-weighted assets and operational risk equivalent assets are calculated by using the foundation Internal Ratings-Based Approach and the Standardized Approach, respectively, with the approval of the FSA.
 Furthermore, Market risk equivalent assets are calculated by using the Internal Models Approach for market risk.
 The conversion of Wholesale RWA to modified RWA is based on adjustments reflecting our internal minimum capital ratio target.
-Moreover, the usefulness of this ratio may be limited in that the adjustment applied to RWA, which is intended to capture the appropriate amount of RWA to attribute to our businesses (as opposed to RWA as calculated for regulatory capital purposes), is an estimate incorporating our internal risk tolerance; however, this adjustment may not appropriately reflect the actual regulatory capital impact of the charged assets that are used by our business.
-Revenue to modified RWA increased for the year ended March 31, 2021 compared to the prior fiscal year was primarily because of an increase in revenue offset in part by the impact of the U.S. Prime Brokerage Event discussed above.
+Moreover, the usefulness of this ratio may be limited in that the adjustment applied to RWA, which is intended to capture the appropriate amount of RWA to attribute to our businesses (as opposed to RWA as calculated for regulatory capital purposes), is an estimate incorporating our internal risk tolerance: however, this adjustment may not appropriately reflect the actual regulatory capital impact of the charged assets that are used by our business.
+Revenue to modified RWA increased for the year ended March 31, 2022 compared to the prior fiscal year primarily because of less impact from the U.S. Prime Brokerage Event on revenue as well as increased Investment Banking revenue.
+The impact of the U.S. Prime Brokerage Event was the main reason why the ratio declined for the year ended March 31, 2021 compared to the prior fiscal year.